The Home Depot, Inc. research snapshot

 Munger risk inversion

-The thesis fails if elevated rates keep housing turnover low, big-ticket projects stay delayed, acquisitions add debt without enough synergy, tariffs squeeze gross margin, or a quality-stock multiple hides weak earnings growth.
+The thesis fails if elevated rates keep housing turnover low, big-ticket projects stay delayed, acquisitions add debt without enough synergy, tariffs squeeze gross margin, the data privacy lawsuit adds cost or distraction, or a quality-stock multiple hides weak earnings growth.

 Management

 Ted Decker is a long-tenured Home Depot executive who became chair, president, and CEO after running merchandising and operations roles.
-The current management test is not brand survival, but whether capital allocation and Pro expansion can create value after major acquisitions.
+The July 30, 2026 organizational realignment unified merchandising, interconnected retail, Pro acceleration, and technology.
+The current test is whether capital allocation, Pro expansion, and faster innovation can create value after major acquisitions.

 Industry trend